-When it comes to sweet treats and there packaging, the classics stand out.
+When it comes to sweet treats and their packaging, the classics stand out.
 And everyone has their own favourite.
-But sometimes they aren’t as effective as they could be with there design.
+But sometimes they aren’t as effective as they could be with their design.

 Credit to Meeta Panesar

 For all the Le Temps chocolate packaging is concept work, it has a great idea behind it that is executed brilliantly.

 Each bar has a percentage of cacao in it, which links to a decade, which in turn informs the design on the front.
 For example the packaging for the 24% cacao has a distinctly 20’s style illustration on the design.

 Illustrations and colours bring a bold and simplistic style to the chocolate packaging.
 Linking to particular decades makes it instantly recognisable to everyone.
 Even if you weren’t born in them particular decades.

 Again this is not a live project but I couldn’t pass up talking about this particular packaging.
 Using a die cut printing technique each set of packaging looks like a mouth with a set of teeth on pink gums.

 The idea is that consumers can interact with the packaging in a fun way.
 When it comes to packaging interacting with the consumer is key.